- Home

 Elon students have FREE access to 3D printers, sewing and embroidery machines, laser engravers, and more at the Maker Hub.
 The Hub is for all Elon students, regardless of major or year.
 We have two locations on campus and we’re always staffed with student consultants to help you make stuff.
 Follow us on Instagram @ElonMakers and sign up for our email newsletter.

-New to the Maker Hub?Laser cut cup holding sharpies
+New to the Maker Hub?

 And if you want to get trained on our advanced tools like laser engravers, sewing machines, and 3D printers, visit the Maker Hub’s Moodle site.

-We’re staffed by students who love helping people make things.
 Have a question?
 Stop by and ask or email us.

 Teaching this Spring?

 See how the Maker Hub has worked with classes from Arts & Sciences, Communications, Business, and Elon 101 to meet their learning objectives on our new Making in the Classroom pages.
 Hear directly from faculty, read a selection of research about Maker Ed, and learn how to start a conversation with an instructional technologist about options for introducing the Maker Hub to your class.
-Learn more about Making in the Classroom.

-Explore Our Creative Community
+Explore Our Maker Community

-See for yourself how students and faculty use the Maker Hub for class assignments, research, and to explore their curiosities.
+See for yourself how students and faculty use the Maker Hub for class assignments, research, and explore their curiosities.

-We promote a Maker Mindset, which includes you taking ownership of your learning, developing intrinsic motivation, and embracing failure as an essential component of the learning process.
+We promote a Maker Mindset, which includes taking ownership of your learning, developing intrinsic motivation, and embracing failure as an essential component of the learning process.